Puxtril/LotusLib/README.md

 ## How to use

 1. Once you have everything installed, you need to create a PackageCollection to start reading files.
-You have 2 options for the CachePairs: _CachePairReader_ and _CachePairMeta_.
+You currently have 2 options for the CachePairs: _CachePairReader_ and _CachePairMeta_.
  * If you want to read file data, use _CachePairReader_.
-This requires .cache files to be present.
+This requires cache files to be present.
  * If you only have the .toc files, use _CachePairMeta_.
  * If you have other needs, subclass _CachePair_ and create your own interface.
 1. Determine the filepath of your _Cache.Windows_ folder.
 If you installed through Steam, it's most likely in "C:\Steam\steamapps\common\Warframe\Cache.Windows".
 1. Determine if your installation is pre/post Ensmallening.
 This is pretty easy - [if the installation was updated after September 9th, 2020; it's post](https://forums.warframe.com/topic/1223735-the-great-ensmallening/).